 A: Minimum orders for suppliers we work with range from as low as $150 up to several thousand dollars.
 The majority are between $200 and $1,000 for the minimum order.
 I wouldn’t recommend trying to start wholesale sourcing with less than $500.
 If you can start with $500 or more then you should be able to place one or two orders to get the ball rolling.
-If you don’t yet have $500, I’d recommend starting on one of the lower levels of the stairway method that I’ve used to build my business.
+If you don’t yet have $500, I’d recommend starting with retail arbitrage.

 Amazon FBA Wholesale Expert Tips